zhongzhixu/CKA/README.md

 ## Running the code

-Clone all files to the local computer, fill appropriate path.
+Clone all files to the local computer, and fill in appropriate path.

-Note to split the study examples in DATA file into case group and control group.

-Or, one can use all study samples as case group and control group simultaneously to just have a feeling of the code.
+Then the programme works.